 According to eShop World report (2020), the global cross border eCommerce market is predicted to inflate up to US$736 billion globally.
 The high number of 4 billion people with access to the internet could be leveraged for eCommerce to boom.
 Equipped with advanced technology infrastructure in the midst of the COVID-19 which hinders consumers from visiting physical stores, they opt to purchase products from online shops.
 Plus, online shops offer a better and easier experience for consumers to compare prices as well as being the most cost-effective way to shop.

-According to a research study conducted by Commerce.Asia (2020), Malaysia has had a rapid growth of gross ecommerce merchandise volume by 149% year-on-year in the 1stquarter of 2020 since the enforcement of Movement Control Order (MCO).
-The study shows us the involvement of cross-border eCommerce in the rising volume of direct purchases from China by Malaysians when they shopped via Taobao, or local platforms such as Lazada, and Shopee.
+According to a research study conducted by Commerce.Asia (2020), Malaysia has had a rapid growth of gross ecommerce merchandise volume by 149% year-on-year in the 1st quarter of 2020 since the enforcement of Movement Control Order (MCO).
+The study shows us the involvement of cross border eCommerce in the rising volume of direct purchases from China by Malaysians when they shopped via Taobao, or local platforms such as Lazada, and Shopee.
 Not to mention, since the enforcement of MCO, many Malaysians lost their job due to closing shops, travelling companies.
 This caused a lot of these Malaysian to participate in the cross-border eCommerce by listing products sourced from China, on Amazon, Ebay, Wish & many more Europe eCommerce platforms as an alternative way to make a living.

 Cross-border fulfillment of a product is crucial in order to make online shopping possible.
 Online shopping platforms like Taobao, Amazon, Ebay etc cannot happen without a “bridge” that will connect all borders.
 Yes, the “bridge” is cross-border fulfillment.
 We can categorize the delivery of the eCommerce product to the customer into 2 general categories which are cross-border shipping and local distribution.

-Cross-border shipping refers to the shipment of products that are stored in another country, where going through the specific customs is made mandatory before they arrive at their final destination.
 This process is yet involved by any local distributor nor retailers as the shipment is still between the sellers & customs from different countries.

-Here are the features of cross-border shipping:
+Here are the features of cross border Malaysia shipping into Malaysia:

 i.
 No import taxes for any shipment below RM 500.